ambarishg/geospatial_azure/README.md

 * Azure File Share for storing the shapefiles
 * Docker for building the container image
 * Azure Kubernetes Service for the actual deployment

+# Key Implementation Steps for the Full Solution